-Project Name Estimated Start Date Total Project Cost % Funded with the Impact Fee Revenue Amount Funded with Impact Fee Revenue Bridge Widening Copper Hill Drive 1/1/2024 \$4,000,000 100% \$4,000,000 Vista Canyon Road Bridge - Design 8/9/2021 \$350,000 100% \$350,000
+Project Name Estimated Start Date Total Project Cost % Funded with the Impact Fee Revenue Amount Funded with Impact Fee Revenue Other Funding Sources Bridge Widening Copper Hill Drive 9/1/2020 \$4,000,000 100% \$4,000,000 - Vista Canyon Road Bridge - Design & Construction 7/1/2024 \$37,057,943 1% \$350,000 TDA, Prop C, Prop A, Measure R, Measure M LR, Measure R HWY OP, General Fund Capital Project

-Statement of Sidewalk Infrastructure Fee Program Planned Expenditures and Changes in Fund Balance
+Statement of Sidewalk Infrastructure Facilities Fee Program Planned Expenditures and Changes in Fund Balance

 The purpose of the Sidewalk Infrastructure Fee is to mitigate the impacts of development projects on the sidewalk infrastructure.
 Developers contribute to the upkeep and improvement of sidewalks in the areas where their projects are undertaken.
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the proportionate impact the development will have on sidewalk infrastructure measured by the square footage of the development.